aaronalonsotorrens/LoCo-recipe-finder/README.md

 #### Colour and font

 For colour and font colorama was imported into the pipeline for accents of colour throughout the code in order to make easier for the user to follow important information.
-Yellow, blue, and green are the only three colors chosen.
+Yellow, blue, green and red are the only colors chosen.

 Fore style was chosen due to its easy legibility.
 None of these have been overly used to ensure all critical text is readable.